tbushinger/sequencer/README.md

  * local client
  * Add Disposers
  * Commands should implement done function
- * Create a shared local message bus for local client/server
  * renaming to more descriptive/shorter names for brand
  * static functions for abstract factory methods
  * All class exports should be default